adrianghub/fitness-engine/README.md

 - `lint`: Runs ESLint for code quality checks.
 - `preview`: Previews the production build.
 - `generate:types`: Regenerates TypeScript types for Firestore models using [TypeSync](https://github.com/kafkas/typesync).

+## Challenge System Architecture

+The challenge system in FitnessEngine is designed to provide users with a motivating and engaging experience:

+### Challenge Lifecycle

+1. **Challenge Assignment**: Challenges are assigned to users based on their level
+2. **Starting Challenges**: Users can start challenges which changes status to "in-progress"
+3. **Challenge Timer**: A dynamic timer tracks the remaining time for each challenge
+4. **Completion/Failure**: Users can complete challenges or fail them if time expires

+### Key Features

+#### Challenge Timer System

+The application implements a sophisticated server-based challenge timing system:

+- **Client-Server Coordination**: Challenge timers display in real-time on the client while the server handles expirations
+- **Visual Indicators**: Progress bars and circular indicators show remaining time
+- **User-Friendly Penalties**: No penalties for expired challenges on the same day they're assigned
+- **Cloud Function Integration**: Serverless functions handle challenge expiration and point calculations
+- **Cross-Device Consistency**: Timer state is consistent across devices via server-side verification

+#### Motivational Quotes

+To enhance user motivation, the application displays inspirational quotes:

+- **API Integration**: Quotes are fetched from ZenQuotes API [https://zenquotes.io/api/random]
+- **Display**: Quotes are shown during active challenges

 ## Project Scope
 ### In Scope (MVP)